halcy/makeansi/README.md

 You can put the results in a text file and then just cat it into the terminal for viewing, if you like.
 Yes, even the animations.
-If you do that with an animation, the frame delay is ignored, obviously.
+If you do that with an animation, the frame delay is ignored, obviously, and if done locally with a small image, it might not actually look very animated at all.

 Parameters: